 This can be one of the most challenging aspects.
 Often when a person is in crisis, they have emotional pain and discomfort that needs to come out.
 Unfortunately for carers, this can mean this pain can end up being purged all over the person who is on the front line providing support.

 Don’t let people pull you into their storms, pull them into your peace. – Kimberley Jones

 Whatever happens, it’s really important to respond instead of reacting.
 This perhaps is the most crucial skill of all.
 By observing without judgment, accepting, and allowing, you’ll be able to avoid getting upset or offended.
 More importantly, it allows you to not get tangled in the drama.
 When you witness the drama, you remain outside it.
 When you judge any of it as good or bad, you are suddenly inside the drama on one side or the other.

 When things are at their worst, the person may try to push everyone away.
-Patiently waiting for the storm to pass with a tone of loving kindness is the best possible way forward, even when you’re being emotionally battered by the storm.
-For an excellent summary on holding space for people in general check out the UPLIFT article ‘What It Really Means To Hold Space For Someone’
+Patiently waiting for the storm to pass with a tone of loving-kindness is the best possible way forward, even when you’re being emotionally battered by the storm.

 A carer can be the most patient and compassionate person in the world but if the person being cared for makes you feel unsafe, or you feel that you are unable to keep them safe, it is time to find someone else who can, which in many cases means calling emergency services and getting help from a mental health team.

 The Decision to Offer Care Shouldn’t Be Made Lightly

 The truth is that this approach may, in fact, be a much more ideal way to deal with many, or most forms, of a mental health crisis.
 It is my contention that this may be the very reason why the World Health Organisation has found that non-western countries that still practice folk medicine, and who believe in spirit in some way, have tangibly better mental health outcomes than western medicine.